10.2 Binary Search Insertion Point¶

 Question

-Given a sorted array nums of length \(n\) and an element target, where the array contains no duplicate elements.
-Insert target into the array nums while maintaining its sorted order.
-If the array already contains the element target, insert it to its left.
-Return the index of target in the array after insertion.
-An example is shown in Figure 10-4.
+Given a sorted array nums of length \(n\) and an element target, where the array contains no duplicate elements, insert target into nums while maintaining its sorted order.
+If target already exists in the array, insert it to its left.
+Return the index of target after insertion.
+An example is shown below.

 Figure 10-4 Binary search insertion point example data